 Yellow fever is suspected in patients in endemic areas if they develop sudden fever with relative bradycardia and jaundice; mild disease often escapes diagnosis.

 Complete blood count, urinalysis, liver tests, coagulation tests, viral blood culture, and serologic tests should be done.
-Leukopenia with relative neutropenia is common, as are thrombocytopenia, prolonged clotting, and increased prothrombin time (PT).
+Leukopenia with relative neutropenia is common, as are thrombocytopenia, delayed clotting, and increased prothrombin time (PT).
 Bilirubin and aminotransferase levels may be elevated acutely and for several months.
-Albuminuria, which occurs in 90% of patients, may reach 20 g/L; it helps differentiate yellow fever from hepatitis.
-In malignant yellow fever, hypoglycemia and hyperkalemia may occur terminally.
+Albuminuria, which occurs in 90% of patients, may reach 20 g/L; it helps differentiate yellow fever from hepatitis Overview of Acute Viral Hepatitis Acute viral hepatitis is diffuse liver inflammation caused by specific hepatotropic viruses that have diverse modes of transmission and epidemiologies.
+A nonspecific viral prodrome is followed... read more .
+In malignant yellow fever, hypoglycemia Hypoglycemia Hypoglycemia unrelated to exogenous insulin therapy is an uncommon clinical syndrome characterized by low plasma glucose level, symptomatic sympathetic nervous system stimulation, and central... read more and hyperkalemia Hyperkalemia Hyperkalemia is a serum potassium concentration > 5.5 mEq/L (> 5.5 mmol/L), usually resulting from decreased renal potassium excretion or abnormal movement of potassium out of cells.
+There are... read more may occur terminally.

 Diagnosis of yellow fever is confirmed by culture, serologic tests, RT-PCR, or identification of characteristic midzonal hepatocyte necrosis at autopsy.